adambard/learnxinyminutes-docs/zfs.html.markdown

 ### Putting it all together

-This following a script utilizing FreeBSD, jails and ZFS to automate provisioning a clean copy of a mysql staging database from a live replication slave.
+This following a script utilizing FreeBSD, jails and ZFS to automate provisioning a clean copy of a MySQL staging database from a live replication slave.

 ```bash